soleares/SOLPresentingFun/README.md

 3. Normally an unwind segue will pop/dismiss the view controller.
 This doesn't happen for custom modal transitions so the view controller needs to be programmatically dismissed in the unwind segue action method.
 See the comments for `-[SOLViewController unwindToViewController:]` for more details.

 4. For standard interactive transitions like Flow 1, the navigation controller delegate can't be set otherwise the standard interactive pop gesture (swipe right) breaks.
-See the comments in `-[SOLViewController prepareForSegue:]` for more details.
+See the comments for `-[SOLViewController prepareForSegue:]` for more details.